 • Partial dentures are removable plates with one or more false teeth attached.
 They fill the gaps when some teeth are lost.

-• Acrylic partial dentures are the least expensive option, but also the most brittle and can be harmful to adjacent teeth.
-Flexible partial dentures offer great aesthetics, but you cannot fix them if they break.
+• Acrylic partial dentures are the least expensive option, but also the most brittle, and can be harmful to adjacent teeth.
+Flexible partial dentures offer excellent aesthetics, but they cannot be repaired if they break.

 • Cast metal partial dentures are less bulky and fit better in the mouth, but are more expensive.